project-chip/connectedhomeip/docs/testing/python.md

 # Python framework tests

-The python test framework is built on top of the ChipDeviceCtrl.py python controller API and the mobly test framework.
+The python test framework is built on top of the ChipDeviceCtrl.py python controller API and the Mobly test framework.
 Python tests are interaction tests, and can be used for certification testing, and / or integration testing in the CI.